 What to do

 Parents Weekend is a wonderful weekend where you truly get the opportunity to see your student in their new role/home/independence.
 It feels great to have them march you around campus and introduce you to new friends with confidence.
 UCF has many planned activities that you can sign up to participate in.
 Check them out here: Parent’s Weekend.
 I do have to tell you though that I don’t know anyone that actually participates in these activities.
 Some go to the football game (the Knights are playing the Pittsburgh Panthers on Saturday) and many attend a pre-game or tailgate of some sort.
 The SAK Improv Comedy Show always sounds fun, but then again this year’s play, Sweat, sounds good too (Note: Sweat is being performed multiple times throughout the weekend).
 Maybe be we will go to one this year.
 You can register for the Family Weekend Package for $20, plus $1.30 in sales tax.
 It includes all a great many of the activites and a t-shirt.
 However, the tailgate is already sold out.
 (I am sure your student will find another one to attend.)
 Registration closes on September 12, 2019.

 If your student is in a sorority or fraternity there will undoubtedly be activities planned with their respective houses.
 Sororities usually have a tailgate planned before the game as well as an activity or two to enjoy with your daughter and other families.
-Fraternities also have a tailgate planned, but if it is food you are looking for, you probably should eat first.
+Fraternities also have a tailgate planned, but if it’s good food you’re looking for, you probably should eat first.
 Frats are not known for their delicious fare.
 If your son is a pledge, it may not be worth the trip, however, because he will undoubtedly be working – setting up and cleaning up a good part of the weekend.

 But Wait, Parents, There’s More